Dmitriy-Frostoff/rsschool-cv/cv.md

 - creating landing pages based on Figma layouts (Webpack 5, Gulp 5, JavaScript, TypeScript, SCSS / CSS, HTML);
 - development of applications (Webpack 5, JavaScript, TypeScript, SCSS / CSS, HTML);
 - learning the modern stack of technologies and methodologies of Frontend development;
 - learning how to write "Clean code".
-Formatting of own code and commits messages using ESLint, Prettier, Husky;
+Formatting of own code and commits messages using ESLint, AirBnB config, Prettier, Husky;
 - learning Software Development Lifecycle (SDLC), Software Engineering, getting acknowledge to the basics of Agile (Scrum, Kanban) and Waterfall Software Development Methodology;
 - independent search for solutions to emerging technical problems and up-to-date technical information to complete the tasks set;
 - development within the time limits set in the TOR;